 What are my payment options for the special assessment?
 The three options for payment are as follows: 1).
-Lump sum payment within 30 days of the Final Assessment Hearing (October/November 2023).
+Lump sum payment within 30 days of the Final Assessment Hearing (October/November 2026).
 2).
-Amount assessed to property taxes & paid over 10-year term with an interest rate to be calculated by the Finance Director as 2% over the prime rate (e.g. most recent interest rate = 7.25%).
+Amount assessed to property taxes & paid over 10-year term with an interest rate to be calculated by the Finance Director (anticipated interest rate of 4 - 7%).

 3).
 Senior citizens, retirees and individuals with a qualifying disability meeting certain criteria may request to have the assessment deferred.
 Interest accrues until the deferment is terminated.